Evaluating Generalizability of Molecular AI Models

-We use SPECTRA with 18 sequencing datasets and phenotypes ranging from antibiotic resistance in tuberculosis to protein-ligand binding to evaluate the generalizability of 19 state-of-the-art deep learning models, including large language models, graph neural networks, diffusion models, and convolutional neural networks.
-We show that SB and MB splits provide an incomplete assessment of model generalizability.
+We use SPECTRA with 18 sequencing datasets and phenotypes ranging from antibiotic resistance in tuberculosis to protein–ligand binding and evaluate the generalizability of 19 state-of-the-art deep learning models, including large language models, graph neural networks, diffusion models and convolutional neural networks.
+We show that sequence similarity- and metadata-based splits provide an incomplete assessment of model generalizability.

-Using SPECTRA, we find as cross-split overlap decreases, deep learning models consistently exhibit a reduction in performance in a task- and model-dependent manner.
-Although no model consistently achieved the highest performance across all tasks, we show that deep learning models can, in some cases, generalize to previously unseen sequences on specific tasks.
-SPECTRA paves the way toward a better understanding of how foundation models generalize in biology.
+Using SPECTRA, we find that as cross-split overlap decreases, deep learning models consistently show reduced performance, varying by task and model.
+Although no model consistently achieved the highest performance across all tasks, deep learning models can, in some cases, generalize to previously unseen sequences on specific tasks.
+SPECTRA advances our understanding of how foundation models generalize in biological applications.

 Publication